numpy/numpy-tutorials/content/tutorial-plotting-fractals.md

 ## Generalizing the Julia set

-We can generalize our Julia function even further by giving it a parameter for which Universal Function we would like to pass in.
-This would allow us to plot fractals of the form $f(z) = g(z) + c$ where g is a Universal Function selected by us.
+We can generalize our Julia function even further by giving it a parameter for which universal function we would like to pass in.
+This would allow us to plot fractals of the form $f(z) = g(z) + c$ where g is a universal function selected by us.

 ```{code-cell} ipython3
 def general_julia(mesh, c=-1, f=np.square, num_iter=100, radius=2):